Joy-Yaoo/VisualBeats/README.md

-# SoundVisualization
+# VisualBeats

-Visual Beats is an indivisual project.
+Visual Beats is an individual project.

 This project is desired to use sound and simple geometric elements to generate motion graphics, making the sound visualized.